ZackaryLoevseth/erdos-409-f68-witness/README.md

 This witness was posted on the discussion page for [Erdős Problem #409](https://www.erdosproblems.com/409) on July 22, 2026.

-The site moderator described it as an example giving the largest known value of \(F(n)\).
+It is as an example giving the largest known value of \(F(n)\).

 ## Citation